 Apple Chicken Salad

 Liz Weiss, nutritionist, and host of Liz’s Healthy Table podcast and blog told Reader’s Digest that she likes to put a fun spin on chicken salad by adding apples into it.
-Find out other easy lunch ideas straight from nutritionists.

 “Ants on a log”